DevExpress/testcafe/docs/articles/documentation/recipes/integrating-testcafe-with-ci-systems/gitlab.md

 ```

 * `e2e_tests` - the job's name.
 You can choose any name you wish.
 * `image` - the Docker image's name.
-This job uses an image with Node.js and popular browsers provided by [CircleCI](https://circleci.com/).
+This job uses an image with Node.js and popular browsers provided by [CircleCI](https://circleci.com/). **Replace** `x.y` with the desired Node.js version.
+You can find the list of available versions on the [image's page](https://hub.docker.com/r/circleci/node/tags/) on Docker Hub.
 * `before_script` - defines a command to run before tests start.
 Install TestCafe at this stage.
 * `script` - the command that runs TestCafe tests.